GoogleCloudPlatform/functions-framework-ruby/.github/CONTRIBUTING.md

 ### Useful tools

-The Functions Framework runs on Ruby 2.5 through 3.0.
+The Functions Framework runs on Ruby 2.5 or later.
 We recommend having a recent version of Ruby for development and testing.
 The CI will test against all supported versions of Ruby.

 To run tests and other development processes, you should install the [Toys](https://github.com/dazuma/toys) gem, which provides the task runner and